gep13/gep13/input/blog/can-net-user-groups-get-office365-for-free.md

 As a User Group we are “toying” with the idea of perhaps using the supplied SharePoint Team Site to host the actual .Net User Group Website and fully utilise the built in Document Library functionality of SharePoint to share documents/slide decks with our users, as well as collaborate on User Group documents.

-Now comes the problem though…
+Now comes the problem though...

 Since the Office365 program is now out of Beta, you now have to pay for the service. ![Sad smile](http://www.gep13.co.uk/blog/wp-content/uploads/2011/06/wlEmoticon-sadsmile2.png)